Swart-lab/bleties/docs/index.md

 Refer to the individual module pages for further information.

- * [MILRAA](milraa.md) -- Identify putative IESs and IES junctions from a mapping of PacBio subreads or CCS reads to reference genome assembly.
+ * [MILRAA](milraa.md) -- Identify putative IESs and IES junctions from a mapping of long reads (uncorrected PacBio or Nanopore, or PacBio CCS reads) to reference genome assembly.
  * [MISER](miser.md) -- Screen for potentially erroneous IES calls, to curate the list of putative IES junctions (experimental!).
  * [MILRET](milret.md) -- Use curated IES junctions, or IES junction